12beesinatrenchcoat/circle-scrobbler/README.md

 ![XO code style](https://flat.badgen.net/badge/code%20style/XO/cyan)
 ![Badge count](https://img.shields.io/badge/badges-too%20many-informational?style=flat-square)

+> **Note/Disclaimer/Thing:** No, I'm not associated with ppy, the osu!team, or anyone of the sort.
+I'm just some random person on the internet.

 [osu!](https://osu.ppy.sh) used to have a [Last.fm](https://last.fm) scrobbling function (which is how I found out about last.fm in the first place.)
 Anyways, the feature no longer exists… so I tried to hack something together myself.
 I have no idea what I'm doing. **Use at your own risk.**

 # How does it work?